driconrikus/koronet-web-test/README.md

 - **Cache**: Redis for high-performance caching
 - **Containerization**: Docker with optimized multi-stage builds
 - **Orchestration**: Docker Compose for local development
-- **CI/CD**: GitHub Actions for automated testing and deployment to Docker Hub
+- **CI/CD**: GitHub Actions for automated testing and deployment to ECR
 - **Infrastructure**: AWS ECS with Terraform IaC
 - **Monitoring**: Prometheus, Grafana, and CloudWatch integration